kamillask/test/DesignDocument.md

 ### 1.1 Assumptions

-The reminder application must allow users to create a reminder list or create a new reminder.
-Earlier, the design only portrayed one list which consisted of multiple reminder types.
-This affects the well designed structure and usability of app since users would have to store all reminder types within a shared list.
-This approach won’t keep all reminders well-organized based on their type.
+The reminder application must allow users to create a reminder list and a new reminder.
+To provide more flexibility to the user, users can create multiple reminder lists that consist of many reminder types.
+Earlier, the design only allowed the creation of a reminder list which consisted of one reminder type.
+This approach won’t result in a well-designed structure because we are limiting the users to only input one reminder type within a reminder list.
+As we progressed with implementing our app, sometimes reminders and reminder lists may not appear after adding them to the database.
+This can be resolved by refreshing the app.
+One other issue we dealt with was deleting the reminders and reminder list.
+Even though the user inputs get deleted from the screen, it is not getting deleted from the database.
+The list/reminder will get deleted from the recycler view upon choosing the delete option.
+Implementing the SQLite Database helped us to store the data that was inputted by the user and we were able to completely add reminder type, reminder name, day, and time alert inside the database.

 ### 1.2 Constraints

-In order to provide more flexibility to the user, users can create multiple reminder lists that consist of a reminder type.
-The earlier design needed to be altered in order to suit this new change.
+In our design requirements, we were asked to implement a hierarchical list where users can pick a reminder list on the first level and the second level is the name of the actual reminders.
+Currently, in our design, we allow the user to pick a reminder type and add any types that they wish to add using a spinner.
+The new types that are added are stored inside the spinner.
+The spinner already consists of two default reminder types, “meeting” and “appointment”.
+After selecting a reminder type, users can write a reminder name that is associated with the reminder type.
+To implement this, we had to store the data in a spinner using ArrayList and store it inside the reminder type inside the database.
+It was a constraint because we were not able to store previous data inside the spinner.
+Every time we restarted, the data would disappear.
+However, storing the data separately and then connecting it to the database helps to resolve this issue.

 ### 1.3 System Environment

-The software must operate in devices that support Android API level 24 or above.
+The software must operate in devices that support Android API level 28 or above.

 ## 2 Architectural Design